 We’ve previously discussed how a domestic violence charge will not only prevent you from joining the military, but even be likely to end a career in the military.
-When many people find this out, they assume the same would be true when it comes to police officers, but in practice, the effects of a domestic violence conviction are somewhat different when it comes to the law enforcement industry.
-Here’s how a conviction can affect someone’s career as a police officer, according to Vista domestic violence lawyer Peter M. Liss.
+When many people find this out, they assume the same would be true when it comes to police officers, but in practice, the effects of a domestic violence conviction are somewhat different when it comes to law enforcement.
+When it comes to whether someone convicted of domestic violence can become a cop or stay on the force, the answers are a bit more complex.

-Those who have been previously convicted for domestic assault or battery cannot be hired as police officers.
+Those who have been previously convicted for any type of domestic violence cannot become a cop, plain and simple.
 That’s due to the federal laws prohibiting anyone convicted of domestic violence from possessing, transporting or owning a firearm, which are obviously required duties of a police officer.
-This is why anyone who has been accused of hitting or otherwise attacking their spouse, partner, ex or anyone else they have an intimate relationship with contact a Vista domestic violence attorney as soon as possible, especially if he has aspirations of joining the military or police force.
+This is why anyone who has been accused of hitting or otherwise attacking their spouse, partner, ex or anyone else they have been intimate with needs to contact a domestic violence defense attorney as soon as possible, especially if he has aspirations of joining the military or police force.

 But What About Abusers Who Are Already Police Officers?

-That being said, police who have been accused of this crime need to work with a top Vista domestic battery lawyer because when these cases are brought before the courts, the prosecutor may attempt to use these types of statistics to strengthen their case.
-When a conviction of this type could mean your livelihood, it’s important to do whatever you can to fight the charges, which may include pleading guilty to a lesser charge.
+That being said, if you’re a cop who has been accused of domestic violence, you absolutely need to work with a lawyer as soon as possible.
+That’s because when these cases are brought before the courts, the prosecutor may attempt to use these types of statistics to strengthen their case.
+Because being convicted of domestic violence will cause you to lose your place on the force, it’s important to do whatever you can to fight the charges, which may include pleading guilty to a lesser charge.

 Image by FsHH